asmtal/tf_aws_vpc-1/readme.md

 - recommend run ssh-agent for bastion host access
 - username is ubuntu for the specified amis
 - see variables.tf for root configuration inputs
-- see vpc.tf for vpc module configuration values
+- see vpc.tf for vpc module configuration inputs
+- see bastion.tf for bastion module configuration inputs
 - variables required for deployment (in env vars, on command line or in terraform.tfvars, as here):

     [kpedersen@kpedzbox tf_aws_vpc]$ cat terraform.tfvars<br>